panva/jose/docs/interfaces/types.SignOptions.md

 non-registered "crit" (Critical) Header Parameters.
 This will only make sure the Header Parameter is syntactically correct when provided and that it is optionally integrity protected.
-It will not process the Header Parameter in any way or reject if the operation if it is missing.
+It will not process the Header Parameter in any way or reject the operation if it is missing.
 You MUST still verify the Header Parameter was present and process it according to the profile's validation steps after the operation succeeds.